Join the Fund's newsletter!

 Danish Film Institute

-The Danish Film Institute's (DFI) documentary department advises Danish producers on international documentary funding possibilities, and is the contact for international producers seeking information on the Danish documentary film production landscape and financing possibilities.
+DFI's documentary department advises Danish producers on international documentary funding possibilities, and is the contact for international producers seeking information on the Danish documentary film production landscape and financing possibilities.

-Minority Co-Production Funding – Feature Films
+Feature Films

 The purpose of funding co-productions is to strengthen partnerships and creative exchange between Danish and international producers.
 The Danish Film Institute highly values the opportunities afforded from co-productions – international financing, cultural and business exchange and distribution – and therefore encourages such partnerships.